quittle/gradle-setup-android-sdk/README.md

 ```

 ## Deployment
-This package is deployed via [Travis CI](https://travis-ci.com/quittle/gradle-setup-android-sdk).
+This package is deployed via [GitHub Actions on the `main` branch](https://github.com/quittle/gradle-setup-android-sdk/actions?query=workflow%3A%22Setup+Android+SDK+Gradle+Plugin%22+branch%3Amain).
-See `.travis.yml` for the CI/CD setup.
+See `.github/workflows/gradle.yml` for the CI/CD setup.

-In the configuration for the build on Travis, `GRADLE_PUBLISH_KEY` and `GRADLE_PUBLISH_SECRET` are
+This repository has `GRADLE_PUBLISH_KEY` and `GRADLE_PUBLISH_SECRET` secrets set up from
-injected as secret environment variables.
+https://plugins.gradle.org injected into the build.

-Upon check-in to the `master` branch, Travis checks out, builds, and deploys the plugin.
-Version
+Upon check-in to the `main` branch, GitHub Actions checks out, builds, and deploys the plugin.
-numbers are determined by tag names.
+Version numbers are determined by tag names.